tetrapod00/godot-docs/tutorials/ui/gui_using_fonts.rst

 the "Using custom text" approach described below.

-After adding translations to the Project Settings, use the **Glyphs from the Translations** tab to check translations by double-clicking them, then click **Shape All Strings in the Translations and Add Glyphs** at the bottom:
+After adding translations to the Project Settings, use the :tab:`Glyphs from the Translations` tab to check translations by double-clicking them, then click :btn:`Shape All Strings in the Translations and Add Glyphs` at the bottom:

 .. figure:: img/using_fonts_advanced_import_settings_prerender_translation.webp
    :align: center
    :alt: Enabling prerendering in the Advanced Import Settings dialog with the Glyphs from the Translations tab

-   Enabling prerendering in the Advanced Import Settings dialog with the **Glyphs from the Translations** tab
+   Enabling prerendering in the Advanced Import Settings dialog with the :tab:`Glyphs from the Translations` tab

 .. note::